magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39384-unable-to-save-custom-customer-attribute-for-company-user.md

 <ins>Expected results</ins>:

-The custom attribute value is saved with the new company user creation.
+The custom attribute value is saved with the new company user created.

 <ins>Actual results</ins>:

-The custom attribute value is not saved with the new company user creation.
+The custom attribute value is not saved with the new company user created.

 ## Apply the patch

 To apply individual patches, use the following links depending on your deployment type:

-* Adobe Commerce or Magento Open Source on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
+* Adobe Commerce or Magento Open Source on-premises: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
 * Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading